ben-marlin/wordlish/wordlish/src/main/README.md

     System.out.println("Correct answer was " + chosenWord);
 }
 ```

+Alternately, you may want to have "Good job" printed before the break statement and simply put a print statement after the loop that prints the correct answer in case the user didn't get it in 6 guesses.

 After you get this to work, figure out a way to replace `chosenWord` with a string that has spaces between the letters.
 Use some color other than the default.